SESMG/SESMG/docs/manual/ScenarioSpreadsheet.rst

 - **active**: Specifies whether the storage shall be included to the model.
 0 = inactive, 1 = active.
 - **storage type**: Defines whether the storage is a "Generic" or a "Stratified" sorage.
 These two inputs are possible.
 - **bus**: Specifies which bus the storage is connected to.
-- **input/capacity ratio** (invest): Indicates the performance with which the memory can be charged.
+- **input/capacity ratio** (invest): Indicates the performance with which the storage can be charged.
-- **output/capacity ratio** (invest): Indicates the performance with which the memory can be discharged.
+- **output/capacity ratio** (invest): Indicates the performance with which the storage can be discharged.
 - **efficiency inflow**: Specifies the charging efficiency.
 - **efficiency outflow**: Specifies the discharging efficiency.
-- **initial capacity**: Specifies how far the memory is loaded at time 0 of the simulation.
+- **initial capacity**: Specifies how far the storage is loaded at time 0 of the simulation.
 Value must be between 0 and 1.
-- **capacity min**: Specifies the minimum amount of memory that must be loaded at any given time.
+- **capacity min**: Specifies the minimum amount of storage that must be loaded at any given time.
 Value must be between 0 and 1.
-- **capacity max**: Specifies the maximum amount of memory that can be loaded at any given time.
+- **capacity max**: Specifies the maximum amount of storage that can be loaded at any given time.
 Value must be between 0 and 1.

 Costs
 --------------------